federicalaurino/MANworks_nano/README.md

 #### *Politecnico di Milano* (ITALY)

-**Author** : Annagiulia Tiozzo and Federica Laurino
+**Author** : Federica Laurino and Annagiulia Tiozzo

-**Mailto** : <annagiulia92t@gmail.com>; <federica.laurino@polimi.it>
+**Mailto** :  <federica.laurino@polimi.it>; <annagiulia92t@gmail.com>

-**Date**   : July 2017
+**Date**   : January 2020

 -------------------------------------------------------

 ## THE PACKAGE

-- **No_haematrocrit** : contains the code for solving the nanoparticle transport and adhesion problem and the drugdelivery problem.
-The fluid dynamic problem is solved WITHOUT taking into account the effect of the haematoctit
+- **No_haematrocrit** : contains the code for solving the NPs (nanoparticles) transport and adhesion problem and the drugdelivery problem.
+The fluid dynamic problem is solved WITHOUT taking into account the effect of the RBCs (Red Blood Cells)

-- **No_haematrocrit** : contains the code for solving the nanoparticle transport and adhesion problem and the drugdelivery problem.
-The fluid dynamic problem is solved WITHOUT taking into account the effect of the haematoctit
+- **drugdelivery_nano** : contains the code for solving the drugdelivery problem (transport and adhesion of NPs + extravasation of the loaded agent in the interstial volume).
+The fluid dynamic problem is solved TAKING INTO ACCOUNT the effect of the RBCs

-- `Transport_3D1D_Drugdelivery` : The folder contains the code for solving the fluid problem and the mass transport (nanoparticle) without coupling terms, due to the presence of the drug delivery term (Simulation C of my master thesis)
+- **fluid_ht_curv** : contains the code for solving the fluid dynamic problem TAKING INTO ACCOUNT the effect of the RBCs

+- **transport** : contains the code for solving the generic mass transport problem (from S.Brambilla)

+- **transport_nano** : contains the code for simulating the transport and adhesion of nanoparticles.
+The fluid dynamic problem is solved TAKING INTO ACCOUNT the effect of the RBCs.